Education Research Current About VU Amsterdam NL

 A temporary change in your working hours also affects the accrual of your holiday leave.
 This is being processed automatically and can be seen on your holiday chart.

 The position that you occupy is determined according to the university system of job classification and evaluation, known as the University Job Ranking (UFO).
 If your range of duties is amended or expanded over time, this may change your job description.
-You may also be given an entirely new position.
+It is also possible that you will be assigned a completely new position within the same unit or that you will be transferred to another unit in a similar or entirely new position.

 • Change in salary